 - Tax Sale Prevention: To address the rising number of low-income homeowners in at risk of losing their homes due to delinquent property taxes, tax sale clinics were established in partnership with MVLS.
-Last year, 78% of those attending the clinics were able to be removed from the tax sale list immediately, with others referred for longer-term representation.
-PBRC operates legal clinics in Prince George’s County and Baltimore City during the month of April.
+Each year, the vast majority of those attending our clinics were able to be removed from the tax sale list immediately, with others referred for longer-term representation.
+PBRC operates legal clinics in Baltimore City and Prince George’s County during the month of April.